-- Shoulder impingement syndrome: Cryotherapy can decrease inflammatory reactions in shoulder impingement cases, as well as provide that analgesic effect we keep talking about.
-Because of these effects, range of motion can increase, which is a primary goal of working with these patients.
+Cryotherapy can decrease inflammatory reactions in shoulder impingement cases.
+In addition, it can also provide that analgesic effect.
+Because of these effects, the range of motion can increase.
+Cryotherapy can provide a short-term reduction in inflammation of gout-affected joints.

 - Relaxation and improved well-being